Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 👉 >>Blogging is dead: the lie that won’t die<<

-This prelim Google search does three things:
+This will do three things:

-1. It reveals search intent (intent to buy/learn)
+1. Reveal search intent (intent to buy/learn)

-Edit individual blog articles.
+Edit old blog articles.

 👉 >>Learn how to write engaging content<<

-Optimise post titles.
+Optimise blog titles.

 Image on blog article: Update old blog posts.
 The image is a screen grab of The Sarky Type's website's page editor displaying a H1 heading.